9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 A group of young Taiwanese aboriginal men posing for the camera

-Group of aboriginal youths my family and I met while driving around Taitung
+Group of Indigenous youths my family and I met while driving around Taitung

-As the Chinese, Japanese, and several European groups arrived in Taiwan, they were often met with hostility by the aboriginals, sometimes losing the heads in the process.
-Over time, some aboriginals were assimilated into Han culture, while many tribes were pushed up into the mountains.
+As the Chinese, Japanese, and several European groups arrived in Taiwan, they were often met with hostility by the Indigenous people, sometimes losing the heads in the process.
+Over time, some of these Natives were assimilated into Han culture, while many groups were pushed up into the mountains.

-During the Japanese colonial period, aboriginals led an uprising against the Japanese, called the Wushe Incident, which has been portrayed in the two-part film Warriors of the Rainbow: Seediq Bale, sometimes called the “Braveheart of Taiwan”.
+During the Japanese colonial period, Indigenous people led an uprising against the Japanese, called the Wushe Incident, which has been portrayed in the two-part film Warriors of the Rainbow: Seediq Bale, sometimes called the “Braveheart of Taiwan”.

-Today, there are 16 recognized Austronesian tribes in Taiwan.
+Today, there are 16 recognized Austronesian peoples in Taiwan.
 They number 600,000 in total, which is about 2.6% of Taiwan’s population.

-Fun Fact: The Taiwanese pop star A-Mei (阿妹), one of the most famous people from Taiwan, is of aboriginal (Puyuma) descent.
+Fun Fact: The Taiwanese pop star A-Mei (阿妹), one of the most famous people from Taiwan, is of Indigenous (Puyuma) descent.

-Not So Fun Fact: The indigenous chanting sample in the 1994 Enigma hit “Return to Innocence” is from a song by an elderly Taiwanese aboriginal (Amis) couple.
+Not So Fun Fact: The indigenous chanting sample in the 1994 Enigma hit “Return to Innocence” is from a song by an elderly Taiwanese Amis couple.
 The couple were never paid for it and even tried to sue the band, but never got anything.

 Read more facts about Taiwan here.